adr1enbe4udou1n/blog/content/posts/07-build-your-own-docker-swarm-cluster-part-6/index.md

 {{< /highlight >}}

 Then redeploy the stack by `docker stack deploy -c traefik-stack.yml traefik`.
 You'll probably need to reexport the `HASHED_PASSWORD` variable environment.
+Note as you can eventually add the `jaeger_private` network directly from Portainer in `traefik` service instead of doing this in CLI.

 Go back to Traefik dashboard and ensure Jaeger is enabled in *Features* section.
 Traefik should now correctly send traces to Jaeger agent.